sairao4102/GPT-TEXT-GENERATOR-TOOL/README.md

 2. **Download the GPT-2 Medium model**

-Since the model file (1.3+ GB) is too large to be uploaded to GitHub, you need to download it  running the notebook file Model files are **not included** in the repo.
+Since the model file (1.3+ GB) is too large to be uploaded to GitHub, Model files are **not included** in the repo.
 Run this in the notebook to download them:

 > 🧾 Run the Jupyter Notebook provided: